1. GENERAL RULES AND DEFINITIONS

 6.2.2 COS programs require an active subscription for a minimum of three months of enrollment and have a maximum enrollment period of 18 months.

 6.2.3 The maximum enrollment period cannot be extended.

 6.2.4 Cancelling enrollment/quitting a course or program prevents the learner from completing the course or program and from accessing the course or program materials.

 6.3.1 Enrollment in a course or program of the EPFL Extension School may only be done online by following the enrollment process at extensionschool.ch.

 6.3.2 Enrollment in a course or program requires that you provide official documentation of your identity by submitting, through the interface provided on the EPFL Extension School learner platform, a current, valid, machine-readable, government-issued ID which shows your full name, photo and date of birth.

 6.3.3 During the enrollment process, your expected start date will be communicated to you.
 We reserve the right to change your start date to an earlier or later start date; we will only change it to an earlier date with your explicit, written permission.

 6.3.4 Your enrollment in a course or program may be terminated if the EPFL believes that you have misrepresented or fraudulently represented your identity, either as part of the documentation and information you provide as part of the enrollment or login processes, while asking or answering questions on the learner platform, or when participating in any 1-to-1 chats.
-Your enrollment may also be terminated if the EPFL believes you have misrepresented or fraudulently represented ownership of any work submitted or completed in the program.
+Your enrollment may also be terminated if the EPFL believes you have misrepresented or fraudulently represented ownership of any work submitted or completed in the course or program.

 6.3.5 If you quit a course or program after your start date, your access to the course or program content will end immediately.
 If you have submitted a course project or capstone project, it will not be graded after you quit.
 If you have booked a 1-to-1 with a course instructor, it will be cancelled if you quit prior to the date of the 1-to-1.